James Van Der Beek: Television and film

-Van Der Beek joined the cast of the 28th season of Dancing with the Stars.
-He was paired with professional dancer Emma Slater.
-A surprisingly good dancer, Van Der Beek was consistently scored in the top spot and favored to win until he was eliminated in the semi-finals, finishing in fifth place.
-That night, he revealed that his wife, Kimberly, had suffered a miscarriage forty-eight hours prior.
-The judges scored him lowest, and then, in a decision that was controversial with fans, was eliminated.
+He joined the cast of the 28th season of Dancing with the Stars, partnered with professional dancer Emma Slater.
+A strong performer, he consistently placed near the top of the leaderboard and was widely considered a frontrunner until his elimination in the semifinals, finishing in fifth place.
+That night, he revealed that his wife, Kimberly Brook, had suffered a miscarriage two days earlier.
+His elimination, following the judges' lowest score of the night, was controversial among fans.

-In 2025, Van Der Beek competed on season thirteen of The Masked Singer as "Griffin" which featured wings that spread open at some points during his performances.
-There was a reference to Van Der Beek's illness in the clues.
-He was eliminated in the "Group B Finals: Grand Ole Opry Night".
-As an added bonus, Nick Cannon surprised Van Der Beek by bringing his wife Kimberly Brook and their children out.
+In 2025, Van Der Beek competed on season thirteen of The Masked Singer as "Griffin", whose costume featured wings that opened during performances.
+Clues referenced his illness.
+He was eliminated in the "Group B Finals: Grand Ole Opry Night," and host Nick Cannon surprised him by bringing his wife Brook and their children onstage.
+In 2026, he posthumously appeared in John Burr's feature film The Gates by Lionsgate Premiere, and the Legally Blonde prequel television series Elle.